adoreblvnk/CICD_tutorials/jenkins tutorial/README.md

 }
 ```

-### Tools
+### Build Tools

 To use build tools, add `tools`.
 The tools will be installed & added into `$PATH`.
 The name of the tool can be found in "Global Tool Configuration" in Jenkins GUI.
+Execute tools using `sh` command.

+For tools not listed in the default Jenkins configuration, install from "Manage Plugins", then restart Jenkins.

 **Example**